Educational Psychologist

 About Us

-• Opportunity to work in an exciting and growing consultation service
+• The opportunity to work in an exciting and growing consultation service with scope to deliver a range of different work as part of your service to schools.

 • A strong CPD programme and training opportunities